Silentó: Personal life

-Legal issues and 2021 murder charge
+Legal issues and manslaughter conviction

+In March 2017, after failing to appear at two of his scheduled performances in the United Arab Emirates (UAE)—one in Al Ain and another in Abu Dhabi—the city of Al Ain placed a travel ban on Silentó, ordering him to forfeit his passport and barring him from leaving the UAE until he paid the shows' promoter (US$81,690) in lost fees.
+He soon posted a crowdfunding link to his Twitter for his return to the United States titled "Free Silento".

 In August 2020, Silentó was arrested by the Santa Ana Police Department and taken into custody by the Orange County Sheriff's Department on a charge of inflicting injury on a cohabitant, then released.
 The next day, he entered a random home in Valley Village, Los Angeles, wielding a hatchet in search of his girlfriend, which he swung at two people before his friend came to inform him he was at the wrong house.
 He was disarmed by the family in the home, arrested by the Los Angeles Police Department, and charged with two counts of assault with a deadly weapon.

 Silentó was then arrested in Atlanta and charged with speeding, reckless driving, parking in a prohibited space, and driving on roadways laned for traffic in October 2020 after driving at 143 mph on Interstate 85, where the speed limit was 65 mph, and telling officers that he was able to drive that quickly because he was "not a regular person".
 He was released later that day.